Why do we do brain exercises?

-Exercising the weak links in our brains can be compared to exercising our muscles.
-When you go to the gym, the muscles that you are targeting get strengthened, toned and improve their function.
-The brain is very similar in that aspect.
-When you stimulate the pathways that may not be functioning properly or that haven’t been used, you are able to start strengthening your brain and improving its overall function.
+Exercising the weak links in our brains is just like exercising our muscles.
+When you go to the gym you strengthen the target muscles, and as they become toned and start to work better, it gets easier to use them.
+The brain is just the same!
+When you exercise the neural pathways that are not functioning or are in disuse, you are strengthening your brain and improving its overall function.

-We can get these weak links from several different factors in our lives, but the most common is stress.
-Constant stress doesn’t allow our body to relax from the “fight or flight” mode that allows us to function in daily life.
-This state of stress puts a heavy strain on our nervous system and can lead to some of the problems that you may suffer from.
-When the pathways are weak, the signals your body is sending don’t always reach the desired destination, which inhibits the function of the brain and body.
-Practicing brain exercises can be a way to reconnect this path.
-While brain exercises aren’t the magic fix to the problems you may be facing in your daily life, they are a way to start making an improvement in your condition and life!
+The weak links can have many causes, but one of the most common ones is stress.
+Constant stress keeps the body from relaxing and functioning in daily life.
+This stress puts a heavy strain on our nervous system and can lead to some of the problems that you are suffering from.
+When your nervous system is weak, the signals your body is sending don’t always reach their destination, creating dysfunction.
+Practicing brain exercises reconnects these paths.
+Although brain exercises aren’t a magic fix for everything, they can make big improvements in your life!

-To start this process, we will complete a neurological exam to see which parts of the brain are not firing well.
-Since the brain is the control center of the body, it is important to see what areas may be struggling and how we can improve those areas.
-This process is safe, gentle, yet hands-on and will require your participation throughout the process.
-To stimulate the different parts of the brain, we use visual and auditory stimulation as well as using eye movements and other therapies to test and increase the use of the brain’s pathways.
-This allows us to see what links can be strengthened and gives us the brain-based therapies/exercises that you will complete.
-As you progress, we retest these pathways to see how you have improved.
+To figure out which exercises you need, we give you a neurological exam that finds the neural pathways that aren’t firing well.
+Since the brain is the control center of the body, it’s important to start there.
+This process is safe, non-invasive, yet hands-on, and will require your participation throughout the process.
+To stimulate the different parts of the brain, we use visual and auditory stimulation along with other therapies to test and increase brain function.
+This allows us to see what links can be strengthened and leads us to the brain-based therapies and exercises that are right for you.
+As you progress, we retest these pathways to see how you’ve improved.

-In order to maintain the progress that you have made with the adjustments, it is important to complete your brain exercises regularly.
-The adjustments assist with the function of your nervous system, but the completion of brain exercises allows you to reap the benefits from the adjustments.
-You will be able to see the improvement and progress your body and brain have made as you continue to complete the exercises and strengthen those weak pathways.
+In order to maintain the progress you’ve made during adjustments, it’s important to do your exercises regularly.
+The adjustments help make your nervous system function, but the brain exercises allow you to reap the full benefits.
+You’ll be able to see the progress your body and brain make as you continue to do the exercises and strengthen those weak pathways.
 Keep up with your exercises!